Ilyushin Il-76: Further development

 From 2004 onwards, a number of aircraft in commercial service were modernized to the Il-76TD-90VD version; this involved the adoption of the newly developed PS-90 engine to comply with European noise limitations.
 In 2005, the People's Republic of China placed an order for 34 new Il-76MDs and four Il-78 tankers.
 In June 2013, Russian military export agency Rosoboronexport announced an order by China for 12 Il-76MD aircraft.

-The Il-76 has also been modified into an airborne refuelling tanker, designated the Il-78, around 50 aircraft having been produced.
+The Il-76 has also been modified into an airborne refueling tanker, designated the Il-78, around 50 aircraft having been produced.
 A variant of the Il-76 also serves as a firefighting waterbomber.
 Its airframe was used as a base for the Beriev A-50 'Mainstay' AEW&C (airborne early warning and control) aircraft; around 25 aircraft were made.
 Another application for the type was found in Antarctic support flights and for conducting simulated weightlessness training for cosmonauts (akin to the "Vomit Comet" used by NASA).
 Beriev and NPO Almaz also developed an airborne laser flying laboratory designated A-60, of which two were built, much of this project's details remaining classified.

 Il-76MD-90A

 It was announced in 2010 that the production of a modernized Il-76, the Il-76MD-90A (also known as project Il-476 during the design stage), would begin; a proposed new production line would be located in Aviastar's facility in Ulyanovsk, Russia, and be operated in cooperation with the Tashkent works.
 At that point, the construction of two Il-76MD-90A prototypes had begun at the Ulyanovsk facility.
 The first Il-76MD-90A was rolled out at Aviastar's Ulyanovsk plant on 16 June 2014.
-On 29 April 2015, it was reported that the Russian Air Force received the first Il-76MD-90A built at the Ulyanovsk plant "Aviastar-SP" from the 2012 contract for 39 aircraft.
+On 29 April 2015, it was reported that the Russian Aerospace Forces received the first Il-76MD-90A built at the Ulyanovsk plant "Aviastar-SP" from the 2012 contract for 39 aircraft.
 The Russian Ministry of Defence (MoD) received its first serial production Ilyushin Il-76MD-90A airlifter on 2 April 2019.
-As of late 2022, 27 aircraft are ordered to be delivered in the period up to 2028 and 15 had been built.
+As of late 2025, 27 aircraft are ordered to be delivered in the period up to 2028 and 27 had been built, six in 2023, six in 2024, and one in 2025.
+In 2025, the production rate of the Il-76 will reach 7 aircraft per year.
+There are plans to expand production at the plant in Ulyanovsk and in 2027 they expect to assemble 12 aircraft, and later - up to 18 per year.